Washington State trip planner

 On November 11, 1889, Washington was admitted to the union as America's 42nd state.
 The 20th century saw the western part of the state, particularly Seattle, Tacoma, and Everett, become a major center of industry and development.
 World War II in particular was a turning point for all of Washington, as the plants of the local Boeing company churned out thousands of aircraft for the war effort.
 Consider adding The Museum of Flight to your Washington itinerary to learn more about the local aircraft industry and the Boeing B-17 Flying Fortress, a heavy bomber that served as one of the United States' most effective airborne weapons throughout the war, produced in the Seattle area.

 Bremerton and Tacoma became huge shipbuilding centers and jumping-off points for soldiers headed for the Pacific theater, while Hanford became the site of a major development complex and nuclear reactor, playing a vital role in the Manhattan Project.
-Learn more about the nuclear program at The Hanford Reach Interpretive Center.
+Learn more about the nuclear program at Hanford Reach Interpretive Center.
 However, this period was also witness to a dark stretch of local history, when thousands of Japanese-Americans were removed from their homes in Washington and sent to internment camps, as the government feared they might betray the country in favor of Japan.
-Visit Wing Luke Museum for more information about Asian-American history.
+Visit Wing Luke Museum of the Asian Pacific American Experience for more information about Asian-American history.

 Washington state has also endured several dramatic natural disasters throughout its recent history.
 On the morning of May 18, 1980, Mount St. Helens erupted violently, spewing massive columns of ash and smoke into the air, obliterating forests and the mountainside, flooding the Columbia River with volcanic discharge, and killing 57 people.
 February 28, 2001, saw the powerful Nisqually earthquake strike, and though damage was limited, the 6.8-magnitude quake caused a great deal of disruption, uncertainty, and architectural redesigns in the Seattle area.